 Lots of hype surrounds Vulfpeck, always.
-Over the last couple years, they’ve headlined Red Rocks Amphitheatre, performed Bonnaroo, sold-out virtually every international show they’ve played, and are seven albums deep in their studio repertoire.
+Over the last couple years, they’ve headlined Red Rocks Amphitheatre multiple times, performed at major festivals like Bonnaroo and LOCKN’, and sold-out virtually every international show they’ve played.
+They’re also preparing for their Madison Square Garden headlining debut and are eight releases deep in their studio repertoire (nine, if you count Sleepify).
 It would be crazy to think that they played their first live performance together in 2013.
 Right?

-In 2017, Theo Katzman also expressed the profound impact the last year has had on Vulfpeck as a band, considering they’d only played a handful of times before their game-changing performances at Fool’s Paradise in April 2016.
-So, to take a look back at their first-ever live performance, and to see just how tight they were then, justifies all the reasons people love Vulfpeck.
+In 2017, Theo Katzman also expressed the profound impact the previous year had on Vulfpeck as a band, considering they’d only played a handful of times before their game-changing performances at Fool’s Paradise in April 2016.
+Taking a look back at their first-ever live performance—and seeing just how tight they were then even then—justifies all the reasons people love Vulfpeck.

 Theo’s previous booking agent, Matthew Altruda, explained, “We booked the Blind Pig as ‘Carl’s 50th Birthday Bash’ as a secret to eluded Darren Criss fans and make an Ann Arbor family and friends show that evening.
 Darren opened for Theo, and during Theo’s performance, the crowd chanted for a Vulfpeck song and they played ‘Beastly’.”

 “Beastly” was Vulfpeck’s first release ever, and the song that was particularly popular on YouTube and noted for its bass performance in No Treble, an online magazine for bass players.
-Joe Dart’s bass-line sky-rocketed the success of Vulfpeck, at least in the Internet world, and is ultimately responsible for the collective realization that these four had a “thing” worth spending more time on.
+Joe Dart’s bassline skyrocketed the success of Vulfpeck, at least in the Internet universe, and is ultimately responsible for the collective realization that these four had a “thing” worth spending more time on.

 So, without further ado, watch Jack Stratton, Theo Katzman, Joe Dart, and Woody Goss (on the cowbell!) perform “Beastly” live for the first time ever in June of 2013.
 Unlike most other versions, this rendition included impromptu lyrics that the crowd chimed in for, “Who’s there?
 Not me!” they chanted.
 Plug it in: